Harrynoqs/vet_clinic/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [ Vet clinic database: query multiple tables] <a name="about-project"></a>
+# 📖 [ Vet clinic database: add "join table" for visits] <a name="about-project"></a>

-In this project I added some new tables and add foreign key columns to your existing animals table to model one-to-many relationships.
-Afterward, I used JOIN to query the data.
+In this project, I added some many-to-many relationships and wrote more complex queries used them to answer questions.

 ## 🛠 Built With <a name="built-with"></a>